Hiking and walking through Las Alpujarras

 This is one of the favourite routes of Gerald Brenan, a British writer who adopted this town as his home for several years, and immortalised it in his works.

-The route begins next to the one-time houses of this author.
+The route begins next to the house of this author.
 Go down through the village streets until you get to the lowest part, where you will find the Camellona fountain, which is also a laundry.

 From here, set off down the track which leads to the Penon del Fuerte, an 11th century fortress in which the last Moors from Yegen took refuge.
 This is a massive, imposing rock with a flat top, which juts out some fifteen metres above the valley.